eelcogg/robomow-signal-generator/README.md

 Pull requests are very welcome.
 If you want to improve the code, add features, adapt it on other mowers,... go for it.

 Feel free to fork or copy the whole project if it is useful to you.
-All I ask is a bit of recognition back.
+All I ask is a bit of recognition and some [coffee](https://www.buymeacoffee.com/eelcogg).

 ---